escottgoodwin/lango-trans-de/README.md

 User interests exist in the continuous semantic space of the corpus.
 No tags, no trying to determine the distribution percentage  of an arbitrary number of 'topics' - 20% Marketing, 45% Sales, 30% Data Science, 5% Hospitals.

-The continuous nature of the semantic space leads to recommendations that are related to various aspects within the subject article that are not cleanly discretely human intelligible.
-This sort of recommending would prove to be more difficult with discrete topics, or tags, chosen by a rater.
+The continuous nature of the semantic space leads to recommendations that are related to various aspects within the subject article that are not clear, discrete human intelligible topics.
+This sort of recommending would prove to be more difficult with discrete topics, such as tags, chosen by a rater.

+Example

 For example, an article about instituting a 'sin tax' on alcohol and tobacco sales, will result in article recommendations about: